Royce Lewis Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 26th in the league with a collective 8.1 strikeouts per nine innings.

-- The Tigers' 4.57 team ERA ranks 24th among all league pitching staffs.
+- The Tigers have a 4.54 team ERA that ranks 23rd across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.